Cleveland Lakefront Station: Services

 On May 27, 2021, Amtrak released a long-range planning document detailing plans for multiple new corridor routes, including possible extensions of one round trip of the Pennsylvanian and Empire Service each to Cleveland.
 In addition, there are proposals for three round trips to Detroit via Toledo, and to Cincinnati via Columbus and Dayton.
-However, Lakefront Station would be unable to accommodate this dramatic increase in service.
+However, Lakefront Station is not large enough to accommodate this proposed dramatic increase in service.
 For this reason, a group by the name of All Aboard Ohio is pushing for the restoration of rail service at Cleveland Union Terminal.

 Station layout

 Amtrak trains stop on the southernmost track at a side platform; the RTA tracks do not have any true platforms, but RTA trains can stop on the walkway between the station building and Amtrak platform.
 The structure has a porte-cochère, which protects passengers from inclement weather.
 The interior was built with a similar design to that of the exterior, and features a central skylight.
 Shadows from its exposed trusses create different patterns on the brown brick floor, built in a basket-weaved pattern.
 Exposed ductwork is visible throughout the trusses, as are the light fixtures.
 All of the ceiling elements are painted white, which tend to recede and produce a sense of airiness which is further enhanced by the floor-to-ceiling windows.
 Banks of seats are located close to public telephones and a vending area.